 Supporters say that at .05, driving skills become severely degraded.
 For example, studies indicate a correlation in the decrease in the number of alcohol-related fatalities with the lower BAC limit.
 In fact, these studies suggest that driving function declines begin at relatively low BACs.
 They also suggest that most drivers become significantly impaired by .05 BAC.
 Further, the relative risk of a crash for a driver with a BAC between .05 to .07 is 4 to 10 times greater than a driver with .00.

-Ultimately, lowering BAC limits serves as a general deterrent to drinking and driving.
-Advocates of the BAC drop say that by lowering the limit, it’s one step closer to getting the number of people who drink and drive closer to zero.
+Ultimately, lowering BAC limits by state serves as a general deterrent to drinking and driving.
+Advocates of the BAC limit drop say that by lowering the limit, it’s one step closer to getting the number of people who drink and drive closer to zero.
 Many believe that lowering the BAC standard is one way to get there.

 A lower BAC doesn’t necessarily mean there will be more arrests.
 The hope is that a lower BAC promotes behavioral change.
 For example, instead of three drinks at dinner, a person may opt for two.